Decision pipeline

 How the continental index is computed

-The Antisemitism by continent · 30 days index above the feed is an absolute score: each continent has its own number that moves up and down independently of the others.
-Previously the index was relative (max-normalized to 0-100), but that pegged the most active continent at 100 every render and gave the false impression of a "permanent ceiling".
-Now each continent lives in a fixed categorical band.
+Both scores are absolute: each continent has its own numbers that move up and down independently of the others.
+Previously we used a single relative index (max-normalized to 0-100), but that pegged the most active continent at 100 every render and gave a false impression of a "permanent ceiling".
+Now each dimension lives in fixed categorical bands.

-score(continent) = Σ [ severity_weight(inc) × freshness(inc) ]
+score(continent) = Σ [ severity_weight(item) × freshness(item) ]

 where